Ask a doctor about a prescription for CITALOPRAM VIR 20 mg FILM-COATED TABLETS

 Patients with liver disease should not take more than 20 mg.

-Patients with severe liver dysfunction should be clinically monitored.
+Patients with liver dysfunction should be clinically monitored.

 Renal insufficiency

-Your doctor may decide to prescribe a lower dose than the ones described above.
+The doctor may decide to prescribe a lower dose than those described above.

-Citalopram VIR should not be used in the treatment of children and adolescents under 18 years (see “Be especially careful with Citalopram VIR”).
+Citalopram VIR should not be used in the treatment of children and adolescents under 18 years old (see "Special warnings and precautions for use of Citalopram VIR").

 Citalopram VIR should be taken as a single dose, in the morning or at night.
 The tablets can be taken with or without food.